molleremil/HarveGPT/README.md

 - Create a .env file to hold your secrets as:
 OPENAI_API_KEY = "*token*"

+- Install the requirements by typing following in your CLI:

+| pip install -r requirements.txt

-- Then run the script by typing following in your CLI:
+- Then finally run the script by typing following in your CLI:

-streamlit run app.py
+| streamlit run app.py

 --------------------------------------------------------------------------------------------------------------------------------------------